 KEN SLESARIK is a special education teacher and children’s poet from Phoenix, Arizona.
-His “Heroes and Poets” assembly program and after-school poetry club “Poetry Rocks” have been well received by teachers, students, parents and administrators.
-When not teaching or visiting schools Ken writes poetry curriculum as well as his own verse for children with poems published in THE POETRY FRIDAY ANTHOLOGY K-5 EDITION, THE POETRY FRIDAY ANTHOLOGY FOR MIDDLE SCHOOL, THE POETRY FRIDAY ANTHOLOGY FOR SCIENCE, THE POETRY FRIDAY ANTHOLOGY FOR CELEBRATIONS, DEAR TOMATO: AN INTERNATIONAL CROP OF FOOD AND AGRICULTURE POEMS, GET REAL WITH STORYTIME and two upcoming anthologies as well as an animal collection called CREATURES, CRITTERS, BEASTS and VARMINTS.
+His “Heroes and Poets” assembly program, poetry “Lunch Bunch” and after-school poetry club called “Poetry Rocks” have been well received by teachers, students, parents and administrators.
+Ken has spoken at conferences, written poetry curriculum and enjoys providing professional development for teachers.
+When not teaching, speaking or visiting schools Ken writes poetry for children with poems published in IMPERFECT-MIDDLE SCHOOL POEMS ABOUT MISTAKES, THE POETRY FRIDAY ANTHOLOGY K-5 EDITION, THE POETRY FRIDAY ANTHOLOGY FOR MIDDLE SCHOOL, THE POETRY FRIDAY ANTHOLOGY FOR SCIENCE, THE POETRY FRIDAY ANTHOLOGY FOR CELEBRATIONS, DEAR TOMATO: AN INTERNATIONAL CROP OF FOOD AND AGRICULTURE POEMS, GET REAL WITH STORYTIME and two upcoming anthologies as well as an animal collection called CREATURES, CRITTERS, BEASTS and VARMINTS.
 Ken’s mission is to empower students through the medium of poetry and he is a poetry advocate to children and teachers alike.

 As a special education teacher with over 21 years experience I began making distinctions on what works in getting students to reach their full potentials.
 I have been lucky to have made many of those distinctions while facilitating an after school poetry club called “Poetry Rocks” in Phoenix, Arizona.